TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 + Power Consumption: High power draw in its active state.
 The simultaneous processing of RF and image data places significant demands on computing power, which may require high-performance edge devices or cloud-based processing.

 ### Drone Tracking using RID Signals
-The final approach involves using Remote ID signals via Wi-Fi and Bluetooth to track and identify drones.
-This method relies on a Bluetooth and Wi-Fi transceiver capable of detecting and connecting to the emitted RID signal, which contains key data such as the drone's ID, location, altitude, and velocity.
-This method is the most effective for tracking multiple drones simultaneously as it can detect more than one signal at a time.
-A more detailed discussion of this approach will be provided in the high-level solution section.
+The final solution utilizes Remote ID (RID) signals transmitted via Wi-Fi and Bluetooth to track and identify drones.
+This method relies on a Bluetooth and Wi-Fi transceiver that detects and connects to the emitted RID signal, which contains critical data such as the drone's unique ID, location, altitude, and velocity.
+By capturing these signals, the system can continuously monitor the position and status of drones within the area of interest.
+The information provided by the RID signal allows for efficient tracking of drones, including their real-time movements, ensuring compliance with regulations and enhancing security within the monitored space.

+#### Pros:
++ Multiple Drone Tracking: Offers the tracking of multiple drones simultaneously by utilizing RID information, which provides essential data without the need for continuous visual or RF monitoring.
++ Simpler Integration: Utilizes standard communication protocols (Wi-Fi and Bluetooth), making integration into existing infrastructure relatively straightforward.
++ Effective Identification: Allows for precise identification of drones by their RID, reducing the risk of false detections and improving threat assessment.
++ Coverage Range: The effective detection range is limited by the Wi-Fi and Bluetooth signal ranges, which are generally shorter than those of other RF-based solutions.
+However, these ranges are still significantly greater than those of camera-based tracking methods.
++ RID Data: The RID data packet has the potential to relay the operator's location or the drone's takeoff point, depending on the specific case.
+While this may vary, it remains a valuable benefit worth noting.
+#### Cons:
++ Dependency on RID Compliance: This method requires that the drones are equipped with and transmitting RID signals, which may not be mandatory for all drones or could be disabled by unauthorized operators.
++ Potential Interference: The system could experience interference from other devices using the same Wi-Fi or Bluetooth frequency bands, potentially impacting tracking reliability.

 ## High Level Solution